Kintyre/ksconf/docs/source/dyn/cli.rst

                             preview changes as a 'diff'.
 If TARGET doesn't exist, then show the merged file.
       --banner BANNER, -b BANNER
-                            A warning banner to discourage manual editing of conf files.
+                            A banner or warning comment added to the top of the TARGET file.
+Used to discourage Splunk admins from editing an auto-generated file.